zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

     ```
 4. Repeat Steps 2 and 3, replacing "Cell" and "c" with "Stripe" and "s", which represent another category into which our images will be classified.

-5. Repeat Steps 2 and 3, replacing "Cell" and "c" with "Debris" and "d", which represent another category into which our images will be classified.
+5. Repeat Steps 2 and 3, replacing "Stripe" and "s" with "Debris" and "d", which represent another category into which our images will be classified.

 6. Confirm that the images have been uploaded to object storage and have been prepended with the appropriate letter.
 ![](./images/obj-storage-upload-confirm.png)